mnmchen/PhyG-MAE/README.md

-# Supplemental Materials for PhyG-STMAE
+# Supplemental Materials for PhyG-MAE

 This repository provides the supplemental materials associated with the manuscript: